LicioJr/mbot/README.md

 The language module fills entities/nonEntities fields information, and returns a list of compatible intents (**communication module** / **action**).
 By default, following rules apply:

 * if none or 3+ modules are compatible, will return `brain.message.unknown` configured message;
-* if 2 modules/actions are compatible, will return respective help text, for user refinement;
+* if 2 modules/actions are compatible, will return `brain.message.refine` and respective help text, for user refinement;
 * if only one module/action is compatible, it will be invoked to format a reply.

 ### Collaborative Work